Avyakta000/Divueens_Backend/README.md

 Refer to the routes/ directory for available endpoints and their functionalities.

 ## Contribution
 We welcome contributions to improve Divueens!
-To contribute:
+To contribute you can follow the aboe steps.